kimballa/i2cparallel/README.md

 * Create `~/arduino_mk.conf` from the template in that directory and customize it to your board and local environment.
 See other one-time setup instructions in that project's README.md and/or the comment header of `arduino.mk`.
-* You also need to compile `Wire` for your architecture and `make install` it.
+* You also need to compile `Wire` for your architecture by running `arduino-makefile/install-wire.sh`.
-  TODO(aaron): Add appropriate incantation after Wire first-time-setup capability is available in the arduino.mk repository.
 * Build this library with `make install`

 Usage
 -----

 * Include `I2CParallel.h` in your sketch source file.
-* Add `libs := wire i2cparallel` to your arduino.mk-driven Makefile.
+* Add `libs := Wire i2cparallel` to your arduino.mk-driven Makefile.

 License
 -------